GabiGrin/OpenRefactorAIVSCode/README.md

 ## Known Issues

-Please report any issues you find on the GitHub issues page at `<insert github repo link>`.
+Please report any issues you find on the GitHub issues page at https://github.com/GabiGrin/OpenRefactorAIVSCode/issues.

 ## Contributing